 Concentrating on the air cargo segment of the distribution of the COVID-19 vaccine, Brandon Fried, president of the Airforwarders Association may have expressed it best in his column in the Air Cargo News of September 9th.
 “The scarcity of available aircraft, inconsistent temperature control in idling planes, and delays caused by a shortage of ground handling operators are tremendous obstacles in the way of efficiently distributing the vaccine.”

 At the present time, air shipments are the most prone to capacity shortages.
 There are just so many aircraft around the globe that can fly over five hundred miles per hour across continents and oceans, and hold tons of cargo.
-Ground distribution, while critical, can be spread across a several modes of transport, trucking, rail, and small package delivery companies.
-In addition, when ground services experience delays, even in dire shipping situations, temperature sensitive material can at least be temporarily stored in temperature-controlled warehouses waiting for available resources.
+Ground distribution, while critical, can be spread across several modes of transport, trucking, rail, and small package delivery companies.
+In addition, when ground services experience delays, even in dire shipping situations, temperature-sensitive material can at least be temporarily stored in temperature-controlled warehouses waiting for available resources.

 Prior US Logistics Actions and Experience

 At the height of the COVID-19 pandemic, Air Cargo has performed admirably, most impressively, converting passenger aircraft into cargo carriers.
 This action mitigated the lack of capacity of dedicated freighters and belly-hold in passenger aircraft.
 US manufacturers also performed swiftly and effectively; where would we be without the ventilators, PPE, masks, and various sanitary sprays and applications that were efficiently shipped to hospitals and medical facilities in the US and to other countries.
 In typical US rapid and exceptional action, FEMA built a hospital in a New York City convention center in two weeks.